-Terminal 21 is located next to the Asok BTS Station and is a fairly new shopping center which opened in 2011.
+Terminal 21 is located next to the Asok BTS Station and is a relatively new shopping center that opened in 2011.

-Terminal 21 is a really cool and unique shopping center, one of the coolest and most spectacular I have ever been in!
-Each floor is designed as a city, one is London, another is Paris, Rome, Tokyo, Istanbul, San Fransisco, and Hollywood.
+Terminal 21 is a cool and edgy shopping center, one of the most spectacular I have ever been to!
+Each Floor is designed as a city, one is London, another is Paris, Rome, Tokyo, Istanbul, San Fransisco, and Hollywood.

-The center is huge, consisting of more than 600 shops!
+The center is huge, consisting of nine floors with more than 600 shops!

-Although Terminal 21 has some big international brands such as Esprit, Camper, Adidas, H&M, Guess, Levi’s, Nike and Quiksilver, it is also full of small and cool Asian design brands.
-This combo is fantastic and why I really love Terminal 21.
-It is the perfect place to shop for gifts and souvenirs to bring back home.
+This combo is great and why I love Terminal 21.
+It is the perfect place to head for gifts and souvenirs to bring home.

-Terminal 21 has a wide range of nice restaurant and cafes on the 4th and 5th San Fransisco floor, as well as a cinema on the top floor, Hollywood Floor.
+Terminal 21 has a wide range of excellent restaurants and cafes on the 4th and 5th floor/ San Fransisco Floor.
+In addition, you will find a modern cinema on the top floor/ Hollywood Floor.